Realising VCD for untwisted automorphism groups of RAAGs

 A \emph{marking} on a~$\Gamma$-complex~$X$ is a homotopy equivalence~$\alpha\colon X \to \sal$.
 Choosing a blowup structure~$\salb{\Pi}$ on~$X$, we obtain a composition~$\sal \xrightarrow{\smash{\alpha^{-1}}} X \xrightarrow{c_\Pi} \sal$.
 We say that the marking~$\alpha$ is \emph{untwisted} if this composition induces an element of~$\uag$ on the level of fundamental groups.

 Two marked~$\Gamma$-complexes~$(X, \alpha)$,~$(X', \alpha')$ are \emph{equivalent} if there is a cube complex isomorphism~$i\colon X' \to X$ with~$\alpha \circ i \simeq \alpha'$:

-If~$\alpha$ is an untwisted marking, we call the equivalence class of the pair~$(X, \alpha)$ a \emph{marked~$\Gamma$-complex}.
+If~$\alpha$ is an untwisted marking, we call the equivalence class of the pair~$(X, \alpha)$ an \emph{untwisted marked~$\Gamma$-complex}.
 If~$X \cong \sal$, we call the equivalence class of~$(X, \alpha)$ a \emph{marked Salvetti}.
 In this paper, `marked~$\Gamma$-complex' will always mean `untwisted marked~$\Gamma$-complex'.